Fivex-Labs/schedular-fullstack/README.md

 ✅ **Vanilla TypeScript/Angular** - No mysterious black boxes
 ✅ **Educational comments** - Learn while you build
 ✅ **Production-ready** - Deploy anywhere, anytime

+*Built with ❤️ by [Fivex Labs](https://fivexlabs.com) - We believe in sharing knowledge and empowering developers.
+Because when we share, we all grow stronger together.*

 ### 🎓 **Educational Gold Mine**